Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Comparison with previous works

 Here, we briefly compare the properties of the $m=1$ lopsidedness (e.g., strength, extent) in the stellar density distribution of the host galaxy in our chosen minor merger models, with the past literature of excitation of lopsidedness via minor mergers or tidal encounters \citep[e.g., ][]{ZaritskyandRix1997,Bournaudetal2005,Mapellietal2008}.
 We also compare the strength of the $m=1$ lopsided distortion in our models with that from the observed galaxies with lopsidedness, as revealed from the past observational studies.

 In \citet{ZaritskyandRix1997}, the measured average value of the $m=1$ lopsidedness ($\left<A_1/A_0 \right>$) is $\sim 0.2$ at $R > 1.5 R_{\rm d}$, where the cause of the lopsidedness was conjectured to be tidal interactions.
 In \citet{Mapellietal2008}, the average values of the $m=1$ lopsidedness ($\left<A_1/A_0 \right>$) is $\sim 0.1$ at $R \sim 2.5 R_{\rm d}$ when the lopsidedness in the stars is excited via fly-by encounter.
-Similarly, a model presented in \citet{Bournaudetal2005}, showed $\left<A_1/A_0 \right> \sim 2$) at $t \sim 2 \Gyr$ where the lopsidedness is induced by galaxy interaction and merger.
+Similarly, a model presented in \citet[see Fig.~12 there]{Bournaudetal2005}, showed $\left<A_1/A_0 \right> \sim 0.2$ at the initial phase of evolution where the lopsidedness is induced by galaxy interaction and merger.
 In comparison, the minor merger models considered here, show a stronger $m=1$ lopsidedness ($\left<A_1/A_0 \right> \sim 0.4$ for some models) in the outer disc region ($\sim 4-7 R_{\rm d}$) of the stellar density distribution.
 In other words, the galaxy interactions involved in these merger models, can generate strong outer disc lopsidedness.
+However, while comparing these values, it should be borne in mind that the averaging process for measuring $\left<A_1/A_0 \right>$ is carried out over different radial extents for these simulated galaxy models.

 The location of the occurrence of the prominent $m=1$ lopsidedness also merits some discussion.
 Past observational studies measured the $m=1$ lopsided distortion up to 3.5 $R_{\rm d}$ where $R_{\rm d}$ is the disc scale-length \citep[e.g., see][]{RixandZaritsky1995,Bournaudetal2005,Zaritskyetal2013} as the near-IR measurements were not available at larger radii due to signal-to-noise constraint.
 However, the usage of H~{\sc i} as a tracer allowed one to detect the $m=1$ distortion further out in a galaxy.
 The resulting amplitude of lopsidedness increases with radius up to the optical radius ($\sim 4-5 R_{\rm d}$) and then saturates at larger radii, as measured for the WHISP sample data \citep[e.g., see][]{vanEymeren2011}.
-While the radial increment of the amplitude of the $m=1$ lopsided distortion is seen in our chosen minor merger models, the $m=1$ lopsided distortion appears predominantly in $4-7 R_{\rm d}$ in our models.
+While the radial increment of the amplitude of the $m=1$ lopsided distortion is seen in our chosen minor merger models, the $m=1$ lopsided distortion appears predominantly in $4-7 R_{\rm d}$ for our models.